icopy-site/awesome/docs/awesome/awesome-wagtail.md

 - [Wagtail Image Import](https://github.com/jacobtoppm/wagtail-image-import) - A plugin for importing images from Google Drive.
 - [Wagtail SVG](https://github.com/Aleksi44/wagtailsvg) - A Wagtail module for managing SVG files within the admin.
 - [Wagtail Makeup](https://github.com/kevinhowbrook/wagtail-makeup) - A plugin that replaces all your images with [Unsplash](https://unsplash.com/) images.
+- [Rent Free Media](https://github.com/RentFreeMedia/rentfreemedia) - A media distribution framework built on Django and Wagtail.
+Premium / subscription-based publishing like Patreon or Substack.
+- [Wagtail CLIP](https://github.com/MattSegal/wagtail-clip) - A module for searching the contents of Wagtail images with natural language queries.

 ### Translations

 - [Wagtail Modeltranslation](https://github.com/infoportugal/wagtail-modeltranslation) - Simple app containing a mixin model that integrates [django-modeltranslation](https://github.com/deschler/django-modeltranslation) into Wagtail panels system.
 - [wagtailtrans](https://github.com/LUKKIEN/wagtailtrans) - A Wagtail add-on for supporting multilingual sites.
+- [Wagtail Localize](https://github.com/wagtail/wagtail-localize) - A translation plugin for the Wagtail CMS, allows pages or snippets to be translated within Wagtail's admin interface.

 ### Forms

-- [wagtailpolls](https://github.com/takeflight/wagtailpolls) - A plugin for adding polling capabilities to the Wagtail CMS.
-- [Wagtailsurveys](https://github.com/torchbox/wagtailsurveys) - A module for Wagtail which provides the ability to build polls and surveys.
+Before looking into form add-ons, take a look at [Wagtail's Form Builder](https://docs.wagtail.org/en/stable/reference/contrib/forms/).

 - [Wagtail ReCaptcha](https://github.com/springload/wagtail-django-recaptcha) - wagtail-django-captcha provides an easy way to integrate the [django-recaptcha](https://github.com/praekelt/django-recaptcha) field when using the Wagtail formbuilder.
 - [Wagtail Simple Captcha](https://github.com/acarasimon96/wagtail-django-simple-captcha) - A self-hosted alternative to Wagtail ReCaptcha that easily integrates a [django-simple-captcha](https://github.com/mbi/django-simple-captcha) field into the Wagtail form builder.
 - [wagtailstreamforms](https://github.com/AccentDesign/wagtailstreamforms) - Build forms in Wagtail's admin for use in streamfields.